 Realty Income (NYSE: O)

 With a dividend of 4.48%, Realty Income is worthy of every investor’s consideration.
 Realty Income owns over 11,400 properties in all 50 states, Puerto Rico, the United Kingdom, and Spain.

-Most of these properties are single-tenant retail sites and represent nearly 1,100 different clients.
+Most of these properties are single-tenant retail sites and represent over 1,100 different clients.
 Realty Income minimizes its financial risk by maintaining a diverse portfolio.

-The company is involved in key markets throughout the U.S. and also has clients in many different industries.
+The company is involved in key U.S. markets and has clients in many different industries.
 With stable business operations, Realty Income’s dividends will likely remain steady.

 While malls have struggled over the past decade, standalone properties have plenty of potential.
 A good portion of Realty Income’s properties are convenience stores and pharmacies in high-traffic areas.

 Realty Income has paid 626 monthly dividends, so it has a history of consistent payments.
 The company has also increased its dividends more than 100 times in the 26 years since its IPO.

 Realty Income has even trademarked itself as the “Monthly Dividend Company”, which shows its commitment to paying its shareholders.
 It does, in fact, distribute a dividend every month.

 ARMOUR Residential REIT, Inc. (NYSE: ARR)

-Like many other REITS, ARMOUR invests in mortgage-backed securities guaranteed by an entity sponsored by the U.S. government.
+Like many other REITs, ARMOUR invests in mortgage-backed securities guaranteed by an entity sponsored by the U.S. government.
 The REIT doesn’t own actual property, acting more as a financial institution than a landlord.

 It seeks to manage these securities, buying and selling over time for profit.
 ARMOUR stock has yet to recover from the fall at the onset of the Covid pandemic.
 Shares have dropped some since the beginning of this year, resulting in a net loss across the board.

-However, the company maintains a 16.09% dividend yield, which is more than enough to keep most investors happy.
+However, the company maintains a 16.78% dividend yield, which is more than enough to keep most investors happy.
 ARMOUR has done well to keep this high rate despite its share price losses.

 Monthly REIT Dividend Stocks